dagmaraciesla/austria-temperature-pipeline/README.md

 ## Team & contributions

-Group project (4 students) for the course *198822 VU Introduction into Data Management* at the University of Innsbruck.
+Group project (4 students) for the course *Introduction into Data Management* at the University of Innsbruck.

 **My contributions:**